karen-olson/SENG-LIVE-083021/phase-3/07-debugging/donation_tracker/README.md

     - Sets up the structures of the tables: columns, associations with their types
 - What happens when we run `rake db:migrate`
     - Schema will either be created or updated
+- Common issues:
+    - Stuff not getting added to schema with no errors produced
+    - lowercase letters in the file name
+    - Version mismatch
 - What tools should be used?
+    - Observation
     - How to inspect that migrations behaved as expected:
         - `rake db:migrate:status`
         - Check schema